-I understand it's tough, you know, running your bike back up the hill, but the way it is right

-- now, the nearest access, safe access that I have - 4 to the Park would be to ride my bike down - 5 Connecticut, go down Tilden, and then go all the - 6 way back up to Beach Drive.
-As the crow flies, - 7 I'm like a quarter of a mile to Beach Drive, but - 8 in reality, I would have to go all the way like - 9 that, and it's so impractical.
-I never do it. - 10 MR. WALTER: Great.
-Thank you. - 11 [Applause.] - MR. BILLING: Good evening.
-My name is - 13 Greg Billing.
-I am the Advocacy Coordinator for - 14 the Washington Area Bicycle Association.
-We - 15 represent about 5,000 dues-paying members in the - 6 Washington region.
-I am also a resident of Mount - 7 Pleasant, so I am constantly on Beach Drive as a - 18 cyclist. - 19 Currently, bicycling in the region is - 20 growing.
-We have seen a huge jump in people who - are riding their bikes for transportation, for - 22 recreation, for fitness, and the city is growing
+I understand it's tough, you know, running your 1 bike back up the hill, but the way it is right now, the nearest access, safe access that I have to the Park would be to ride my bike down Connecticut, go down Tilden, and then go all the 5 way back up to Beach Drive.
+As the crow flies, 6 I'm like a guarter of a mile to Beach Drive, but 7 in reality, I would have to go all the way like that, and it's so impractical.
+I never do it. q MR. WALTER: Great.
+Thank you.
+10 11 [Applause.]
+MR. BILLING: Good evening.
+My name is

+MR. BILLING: Good evening.
+My name is Greg Billing.
+I am the Advocacy Coordinator for the Washington Area Bicycle Association.
+We represent about 5,000 dues-paying members in the Washington region.
+I am also a resident of Mount Pleasant, so I am constantly on Beach Drive as a scyclist.

+Currently, bicycling in the region is growing.
+We have seen a huge jump in people who are riding their bikes for transportation, for recreation, for fitness, and the city is growing

-1100 Connecticut Avenue NW, #810, Washington, DC 20036 Washington: 202-898-1108 • Baltimore: 410-752-3376 Toll Free: 888-445-3376
+OLENDER REPORTING, INC. 1100 Connecticut Avenue NW, #810, Washington, DC 20036 Washington: 202-898-1108 • Baltimore: 410-752-3376 Toll Free: 888-445-3376